林宇翔

 Research

-Prior work such as CtChecker identifies potential side-channel vulnerabilities using static taint analysis.
+Prior work such as CtChecker studies constant-time behavior using static taint analysis.
 We aim to overcome the limitations of purely static approaches by leveraging symbolic execution.
-Unlike static analysis, symbolic execution can produce concrete inputs that trigger a timing leak, and it is generally sound (i.e., it reports only true positives, aside from implementation constraints).
+Unlike static analysis, symbolic execution can produce concrete paired inputs that witness a failure of the target relational property, and it is generally sound (i.e., it reports only true positives, aside from implementation constraints).

-We are extending KLEE, a symbolic execution engine, to automatically detect secret-dependent control flow and memory access.
+We are extending KLEE, a symbolic execution engine, to automatically reason about relational properties induced by input-dependent control flow and data-dependent memory access.
 Our modifications introduce product-program construction directly into KLEE's source code.
-In addition, we have developed automated benchmarking tools to validate detected vulnerabilities at the binary level, compare them with results from CtChecker, and visualize the findings.
+In addition, we have developed automated benchmarking tools for software verification to validate reported counterexamples at the binary level, compare them with results from CtChecker, and visualize the findings.

 A matroid is a combinatorial structure that generalizes the concept of linear independence.
 It consists of a ground set E and a collection I of subsets of E, called independent sets, that satisfy three axioms.
 I am proposing a new combinatorial structure called a weak matroid, which relaxes these axioms.